matsui528/nanopq/docs/source/tutorial.rst

     print(dists_exact[:30])

-Decode (reconstruction)
+Decode (Reconstruction)
 -------------------------------

-Given PQ-codes, the original `D`-dim vectors can be approximately reconstructed by fetching codewords
+Given PQ codes, the original `D`-dimensional vectors can be approximately reconstructed by fetching the codewords

 .. code-block:: python